Functional Safety and Control Reliability

 Emergency Stop and Safeguarding systems are not the same, and may have differing levels of reliability requirements, with safeguarding typically requiring higher levels of reliability.

-These descriptions speak to the architecture of the circuits or systems, and in a general way to the selection of the components used, but do not apply the concepts of functional safety beyond this basic level.
+The ISO and IEC standards speak to the architecture of the circuits or systems, the selection of the components used, the automatic diagnostics, common-cause failure modes.

 Europe & International